Code-Institute-Submissions/return-my-coffee/README.md

 - [Slack Community](https://slack.com/intl/en-gb/) for all the help, advice and inspiration.

 - [Bootstrap](https://getbootstrap.com/) for the CSS and JQuery framework.

+- [EmailJS](https://www.emailjs.com/) for adding real world functionality to the contact form.

+- [Bootbox JS](http://bootboxjs.com/) for building on Bootstrap to create a nice design for the alert box.

 - [FreeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) for the great tutorial on how to make your own memory game.